pwldp/pyodconverter/README.md

     $ /opt/openoffice.org3.1/program/python3 DocumentConverter.py test.odt test.pdf

+If you use Ubuntu 14.04 and LibreOffice packages from [LibreOffice PPA](https://launchpad.net/~libreoffice/+archive/ubuntu/ppa) there is no package named python3-uno, it has been replaced by package `libreoffice-script-provider-python`.

 If you want to write your own scripts in Python, PyODConverter can also act as a Python module, exporting a DocumentConverter class with a very simple API.

 ChangeLog
 ---------

+vNEXT

+* Added filters for DOCX, XLSX, PPTX

 v2.0 - 2014.08.20